woodj22/football-gossip-alexa-skill/README.md

 - serverless framework installed globally (`npm install -g serverless`)

 - Docker.
 This is to build the python packages on a linux distribution ready for the AWS EC2 instance the lambda function will run on.

+- virtualenv for development
 ### Lets get started

 #### Start virtualenv

 I have included a virtualenv directory with all the python requirements contained within.
-To start the environment:
+To create a python 3.6 environment in virtualenv folder called env:

+`virtualenv env --python=python3.6`

+Then activate it and install all the requirements:

-`source venv/bin/activate`
+`source env/bin/activate`
+`pip install -r requirements.txt`

-You can then install any python modules within this environment and then add them to the `requirements.txt` so that they can be pased around properly.
+You can then install any python modules within this environment and then add them to the `requirements.txt` so that they can be passed around properly. the command `pip freeze > requirements.txt` Will add any dependencies installed in the virtualenv to the requirements.txt which under version control.

 #### Install requirements

-run `npm install --save serverless-python-requirements` This installs all the requirements if any changes have been made.
+This installs all the requirements if any changes have been made to the node modules

+`npm install`

 #### Test the code